-Driving for work can be defined as any driving carried out by an employee for work (separate to their commute between home and their usual place of work) whether in their own or a work vehicle.
+Driving for work can be defined as any driving carried out by an employee for work (separate to their commute between home and their usual place of work i.e. any CELT site) whether in their own or a work vehicle.

-The School will follow the CELT Vehicle procedures and ensure the following legal requirements are checked and recorded for vehicles used for work purposes.
+The School will follow the CELT Vehicle Policy and Procedures (available in the CELT H&S Pack on the CELT Hub)and ensure the following legal requirements are checked and recorded for vehicles used for work purposes.